ellatrix/rename-wp-login/readme.txt

 = Compatibility =

-Works perfectly on WordPress 3.6 or higher.
+Requires WordPress 3.7 or higher.
 The registration form, lost password form, login widget and expired sessions will keep working.

 Compatible with plugins like: